trislett/TFCE_mediation/README.md

 # TFCE_mediation
 Fast regression and mediation analysis of vertex or voxel MR data with TFCE

-(This is a placeholder for the full instructions.)

 ### Dependencies ###

 TFCE_mediation should work with any UNIX based systemt.
 It has been tested on Ubuntu 14.04 and 16.04, Arch Linux, and OSX